Aslakebey History, Family Crest & Coats of Arms

 Early Origins of the Aslakebey family

 The surname Aslakebey was first found in North Yorkshire at Aislaby, a hamlet and civil parish near the town of Pickering.
 The place name dates back to the Domesday Book of 1086 when it was listed as Asuluesbi.

-The place name literally means "farmstead or village of a man called Asulfr," from the Old Scandinavian personal name
+The place name literally means "farmstead or village of a man called Asulfr," from the Old Scandinavian personal name + "by."

 "There was anciently a chapel dedicated to St. Thomas the Martyr, which was founded by William de Aslakby (now Aislaby) and Agnes his wife, in 1313."

 Aislaby is also a village and civil parish in the Scarborough district and finally Aislaby is a small village and civil parish on the north bank of the River Tees within the borough of Stockton-on-Tees in County Durham.
 Conjecturally, the surname is descended from the tenant of the lands and village of Aislaby, held by Richard Surdeval, a Norman noble, who was recorded in the Domesday Book.

 Important Dates for the Aslakebey family

 This web page shows only a small excerpt of our Aslakebey research.
-Another 333 words (24 lines of text) covering the years 1379, 1510, 1600, 1487, 1564, 1670, 1742, 1670, 1674 and 1699 are included under the topic Early Aslakebey History in all our PDF Extended History products and printed products wherever possible.
+Another 167 words (12 lines of text) covering the years 1379, 1510, 1600, 1487, 1564, 1670, 1742, 1670, 1674 and 1699 are included under the topic Early Aslakebey History in all our PDF Extended History products and printed products wherever possible.

 Aslakebey Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Aislaby, Aislakby, Aislackby, Aslakeby, Aislabie, Aslaby and many more.

 Early Notables of the Aslakebey family (pre 1700)

 Another 49 words (4 lines of text) are included under the topic Early Aslakebey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aslakebey family